noahehall/theBookOfNoah/0current/virtualization/docker/docker.md

   file: /path/to/other/compose.yml
   service: poop

+# build a docker image from source and tag [and push] using the image: value
 # string/object, but not both
-# if specified image: is ignored
 build: ./dir/with/dockerfile/is/required
 build:
+    # either a git repo or path on disk
+    # one of the few paths thats relative to the compose file
-    # path: absolute/relative to compose parent dir
+    # ^ and not the compose files parent
-    # url: git repository
     context: ./build/context
     # if specified, context required
+    # relative paths are relative to the context
     dockerfile: /path/some.dockerfile
     # accessible only during build process
     # must exist in dockerfile